p-bakker/rhino/docs/_docs/scopes_and_contexts.md

 The key things to determine in setting up scopes for your application are

-1. What scope should global variables be created in when your script executes an assignment to an undefined variable, and3.
-What variables should your script have access to when it references a variable?
+1. What scope should global variables be created in when your script executes an assignment to an undefined variable, and
+3. What variables should your script have access to when it references a variable?

 The answer to 1 determines which scope should be the ultimate parent scope: Rhino follows the parent chain up to the top and places the variable there.
 After you've constructed your parent scope chain, the answer to question 2 may indicate that there are additional scopes that need to be searched that are not in your parent scope chain.
 You can add these as prototypes of scopes in your parent scope chain.
 When Rhino looks up a variable, it starts in the current scope, walks the prototype chain, then goes to the parent scope and its prototype chain, until there are no more parent scopes left.